 PWM Controllers are cheap and will do the work if you just want to charge your batteries.
 Just like MPPT, they have different charging modes including Bulk charge, Absorption charge, Float Charge, and Equalize.
 But there is one thing that they can’t do as is the reason you should go for an MPPT Controller:

 MPPT stands for Maximum Power Point Tracking it a smart controller and will deliver 10%-30% more power from the Solar Panels to the Batteries.
 How does it do this?

 Because Sunlight intensity changes throughout the day Solar Panels produce different amperages and Voltages.
 But every panel has maximum power point.
 This is the point at which the amps and Voltage peak.
 This is where the MPPT Controller comes in.

-The MPPT Controller will track the Solar panels Voltage as it varies with weather Condition.
+The MPPT Controller will track the Solar panel’s Voltage as it varies with weather Conditions.
 Remember that Current flows as a result of the potential difference between the battery and the Solar Panels.
 When the Voltage of the Solar panels increases the Controller will step down the Voltage and convert the difference to an amperage boost.